Onsen-loving College Students

 How to Enjoy Beppu Vol.4 ~ Hot spring hopping with an onsen spa-port in hand ~ Have you ever imagined how Japanese students spend their time?
 During …

-This is something from 34 years ago.
+It was 34 years ago.
 I visit this place, Beppu.
 I don’t remember the reason clearly.
 Why did I come to Beppu again?
 It was just that Beppu fascinated me… I don’t think that’s the reason either.
 I just thought that Beppu is a place I needed to return to.
 My name is Gizera, and this is the second time I’ve been in Beppu.
 34 years ago, I visited this town and I’ve come to tread upon this land once again.
 There are many things that have and haven’t changed, and my heart is racing.
 There, I met a student and her name is Haruka.
 She held a lot of interest in the reason I came to Beppu and why I was visiting it once again.

-Our destination was “Ichinoide Kaikan” This is a local hot spring that was closed for repairs for about a year, but reopened in October of this year.
+Our destination was “Ichinoide Kaikan.”
+This is a local hot spring that was closed for repairs for about a year, but reopened in October of this year.
 What awaited us after getting off the bus was a steep hill, which I was somehow able to climb.
 Haruka was in a state of total shock.
 She asked me, “How are you able to walk up such a steep hill so energetically?
 What’s the secret to your healthiness??”
 I’m 78 years old and, up until now, I’ve journeyed across many countries.

 I’ve roamed many different places, met just as many people, and know their cultures.
 Even now, that curiosity hasn’t diminished.
 That may be the secret to my livelihood.